Multiple Sclerosis (MS) FAQs (cont.)

 - A small percentage of people with MS have a very mild form of the disease with little or no disability and few symptoms, although in many the disease may progress to a more moderate form within 25 years.
 Although these patients appear to have few neurologic deficits, a detailed neurologic examination in some may reveal substantial cognitive impairment.

-- About 75-85% of people have a relapsing form of the disease, with intermittent worsening of neurologic symptoms that usually last several weeks.
+large percentage of people have a relapsing form of the disease, with intermittent worsening of neurologic symptoms that usually last several weeks.
 After years of relapses, these patients’ clinical course may switch to a steadily progressive form of the disease known as secondary progressive MS.

 - Death results from other causes, such as heart attack or pneumonia, not related to the MS disease process.